envoyproxy/ratelimit/README.md

 ## Statistics options

 1. `EXTRA_TAGS`: set to `"<k1:v1>,<k2:v2>"` to tag all emitted stats with the provided tags.
 You might want to tag build commit or release version, for example.
+2. `DESCRIPTOR_KEY_CONFIG`: path to a YAML file that controls which descriptor entry values are included in stats keys for Envoy limit overrides.
+See [Limit override descriptor key config](#limit-override-descriptor-key-config).
+Loaded at startup; restart required to pick up changes.

 ## DogStatsD